 Reporting a stray dog

-To report a stray dog between the hours Monday - Friday 9am - 5pm (except Bank Holidays), contact the Dog Warden Service on 01524 582935.
+To report a stray dog Monday to Friday 9am - 5pm (except Bank Holidays), contact the Dog Warden Service on 01524 582935.

 The council's dog wardens respond to reports of stray dogs during office hours.